 Specific pitches can vary based on the unique set of pitches that a pitcher throws, but generally speaking, the signs mentioned above are the most universally used.

-If, for whatever reason, the pitcher is having trouble seeing hand signals clearly, it can be helpful to make a simple tweak such as painting white out on your fingernails.
+If, for whatever reason, the pitcher is having trouble seeing the catcher hand signals clearly, it can be helpful to make a simple tweak such as painting white out on your fingernails.

 You can also get brightly colored stickers designed for this purpose, such as this set of “signal enhancement” stickers on Amazon.
-As an example, MLB catcher Buster Posey has been known to use similar stickers for giving pitch signals.
+As an example, former MLB catcher Buster Posey was known for using similar stickers for giving pitch signals.

 When to Start Giving Signs